10 Tax Deductions for Home Health Care Workers

 It might sound a little unusual, but yes, as a caregiver, you can also deduct your own qualified medical expenses.
 There’s an important threshold here: these expenses are only deductible to the extent that they exceed 7.5% of your Adjusted Gross Income (AGI).
 This can include payments for doctor’s visits, prescription medications, dental care, and other necessary healthcare services.
 It’s vital that these expenses are properly documented by a healthcare professional.
 Make sure to keep all your receipts, medical bills, and statements from your insurance organized, as you’ll need them to calculate this deduction.

-Deducting Health Insurance Premiums
+Are Your Health Insurance Premiums Deductible?

 For independent contractors in home healthcare, managing your own health insurance is a big responsibility and often a considerable expense.
 The good news is that you can generally deduct 100% of the health insurance premiums you pay for yourself, your spouse, and your dependents.
 This deduction directly reduces your self-employment income, which can lead to substantial tax savings.
 The primary condition is that neither you nor your spouse were eligible to participate in an employer-sponsored health plan during the period the premiums were paid.
 This is a really valuable deduction for self-employed individuals, so be sure to take advantage of it if you qualify.